These numbers won’t surprise you.

 - Customer Experience: An integrated tech stack often translates to a more cohesive user experience, a factor that can significantly contribute to customer satisfaction and long-term loyalty.

 By aligning your software closely with the existing technology infrastructure of your potential and current clients, you make your product more appealing and sticky, thereby boosting both acquisition and retention rates.

 How to Execute An Effective B2B SaaS Marketing Strategy

 This covers some of the effective B2B SaaS marketing strategies you should be trying.
-Here’s a loose framework you can use for figuring out which strategies make the most sense for your SaaS business.
+Here’s a loose framework you can use to figure out which strategies make the most sense for your SaaS business.

 1. Get to Know Your B2B Customers